abeldekat/lazyvim-menu-addon/README.md

 Also, having a definition file covering all keys reduces the independence of the modules in the codebase.

-*Purpose* of the addon:
+*Purpose of the addon*:

-This addon exists to provide an alternative approach to the proposed solution in the PR.
+This addon provides an alternative approach to the proposed solution in the [feature request].

 The user is expected to change individual keys as usual.
 The knowledge gained by doing so is very valuable.